shanwc1972/Prof-README-Generator/README.md

   This program requires the the use of Node js.
 Node js will need the be installed, along with the inquirer 8.2.4 package

   ## Usage
+  Application can be started by opening within its installed folder and running: node index.js.
 Answer all the prompts until complete.
 A readme file will be subsequently generated.
 A video showing a demonstration of the app can be found below:

   ## Contributing
   Developed by Warren Shan.